TeamHypersomnia/Hypersomnia/docs/pages/documentation/documentation.md

 ## Core principles

-Many concepts described here could be readily applied to just about any kind of game.
+Much of the codebase described here could be readily applied to just about any kind of game.
+You might find some topics like [entities](entity), [components](component) or [systems](stateless_system) defined in a rather general fashion, not necessarily pertaining to any particular Hypersomnia mechanic, or even to any specific game genre.

-That said, the main focus of this project **is not to create a general game engine**,
+It should be remembered though, that the main focus of this project **is not to create a universal game engine**,
-but to create a [fun](https://en.wiktionary.org/wiki/fun#Adjective), fast-paced top-down game,
-customization of which will mostly be possible to C++ programmers only.
+but to create a [fun](https://en.wiktionary.org/wiki/fun#Adjective), fast-paced top-down game, customization of which will be possible almost exclusively by direct interaction with the game's C++ source code.
 That is why, on one hand, you may find ```augs/``` to be a game-agnostic "framework", but on the other hand, you will find:
 - hardcoded C++ enumerations of [render layers](render_layer) with well-defined roles;
-- natively coded [rendering routine](illuminated_rendering) in C++ that uses these layers and speaks directly to OpenGL without any kind of intermediary framework;
+- a very game-specific, natively coded [rendering routine](illuminated_rendering) in C++ that uses these render layers and speaks directly to OpenGL without any kind of general rendering framework;
-- little to none scripting support, at least not until there is such a demand in the community.
+- little to none script support (except configuration files, e.g. [``config.lua``](config_lua)), at least not until there is such a demand in the community.

 To reach out to the non-tech-savvy audience, a full-flegded [editor](editor) is developed.

+In particular, **no scripted plugin system** is planned to ever come about.
+We believe that the C++ codebase may be made so easily extendable that any fan of Hypersomnia, that is coincidentally a programming adept, could easily add their modifications, that would in turn be reviewed by the community in order to be finally merged into the official game.

+This is because:
+- C++ code is way, way more easier to reason about (and thus maintain) than some obscure plugin code written in a dynamically-typed script.
+- C++ is more performant than any scripting language.
+- Possible conflicts between community extensions might be resolved at the compilation stage, and thus very early.

 ## Coding conventions